alinex/node-report/README.md

 report.code 'simple:\n  list: [a, b, 5]', 'yaml'
 ```

-In the markdown this is represented with a block of at leasr three back quotes
+In the markdown this is represented with a block of at least three back quotes
 followed by the language to use:

 ```` markdown